Kid Cudi: Mad Solar

 On November 17, 2020, it was revealed Cudi teamed with Dennis Cummings and Karina Manashil to found production and music management company Mad Solar, with the backing of Bron Studios, which provides corporate back office and production support, including financing, marketing, and sales.
 In a statement Cudi said, "Beyond excited to be launching my production company Mad Solar and partnering with Bron, whose creative vision and storytelling has transformed the industry."
 Mad Solar has produced the Netflix animated special Entergalactic, which Cudi co-created alongside Kenya Barris.
 Additionally, Mad Solar teamed with A24 and Bron Studios on the horror film X. Written and directed by Ti West, X stars Mia Goth, Cudi and Jenna Ortega.
 Cudi served as an executive producer on the film, which began production in early 2021.

 Encore Music Technologies

 In October 2020, it was announced Cudi teamed with screenwriter Ian Edelman and startup veteran Jonathan Gray to launch Encore Music Technologies, a mobile-based platform to help artists monetize their connections with fans.
 Earlier in 2020, Encore closed a $2 million seed round led by global investment firm Battery Ventures.

 In 2022, it was revealed Encore Studio was backed by $9 million funding led by Battery Ventures along with investments from 468 Capital, Parade Ventures, Nomad Ventures, Moving Capital, Kayak Ventures, and Gaingels.

 Memoir

 In September 2022, Cudi revealed that he had begun working on his memoir.
+It was released in August 2025.
+The book debuted at number four on the Publishers Weekly Bestseller List selling 8,028 units in its first week.